AIPHES/DiscoScore/README.md

 Semantic Entity refers to a set of semantically related expressions.
 We detect such entities with semantic relatedness of words in vector space derived from [deps.words.bz2](https://drive.google.com/file/d/1epNYyAKban3XYg6FCMvPhQw7Yf-Y78E4/view?usp=sharing).

-# Usage
+# TODO
-1. We will release the code to run experiments on NewsRoom and document-level MT.
+1. We will release the code to run experiments on document-level MT.

 ## References